-One of the most sought-after benefits of the LLC is its pass-through tax classification.
+One of the most sought-after LLC benefits is its pass-through tax classification.
 The pass-through classification means that LLC owners are not required to file a corporate tax return, but rather simply report profits and losses on their own individual tax return.

 Therefore, the individual avoids the double taxation that corporations are subject to, in which taxation occurs at both a corporate level and individual level.
 Corporations receive this double taxation because of the legal separation between the company and its members.
-LLCs avoid this distinction and as a result incur the profits and losses as their own.
-There are many reasons for which people choose to form LLCs and understanding their taxation advantages and practices can benefit both individual and business alike.
+LLC members avoid this distinction and as a result incur the profits and losses as their own.
+There are many reasons for which people choose to form LLCs and understanding their taxation advantages and practices can benefit both multi-member and single member LLCs alike.

 The default classification for LLCs determined by the IRS is the pass-through classification.
 However, there are different forms of the pass-through classification that might apply to your business.

-Disregarded Entity: If your LLC has only a single-member, then it is considered a disregarded entity.
+Disregarded Entity: If your LLC has only a single-member, then it is considered a disregarded entity much like a sole proprietorship.
 For tax purposes, this means that the single owner of the business is not recognized as separate from the entity.

 Partnership: If your LLC has more than one member, then the company is considered a partnership.
 In this case your company does not pay any taxes, but the owners do by reporting the income to the IRS on their K-1 statements.
 This practice is done to ensure truthful reporting of earnings among the owners.